 how do you make your accompanying accessories like plates/cups etc?

-- simple answer, i don't. i purchase almost all my plates, cutlery, drinkware etc off various ebay stores, or online dollhouse shops. in fact, most of my earlier plates etc were from swaps as i had no idea where to get them either XD the few attempts i have blogged about were just to figure out if it was worth my while to make my own plates etc...my opinion is: NO. :(
+- purchased almost all my earlier plates, cutlery, drinkware etc off various ebay stores, or online dollhouse shops. in fact, most of my earlier plates etc were from swaps as i had no idea where to get them either XD more recently I have started making my own using the "vacuumform" method.
+(Please Google for an overload of information kthx).

 how do you make the cupcake liners/printed packages/ will you be making more tutorials? etc etc...